smarie/ALL_OF_THE_ABOVE/README.md

  * [mini-lambda](https://smarie.github.io/python-mini-lambda) is a library to write simple lambda functions without `lambda x:` prefix and with string conversion capability.
  * [valid8](https://smarie.github.io/python-valid8/) is a validation library with various entrypoints including function and class decorators
+ * [vtypes](https://smarie.github.io/python-vtypes/) allows you to create "validating types" able to validate both type and value with `isinstance`, in a simple and composable way.
  * [kopylog](https://smarie.github.io/python-kopylog/) (work in progress)

 ### Persistence